openstack/charm-guide/doc/source/admin/ops-replace-rabbitmq-node.rst

    have adverse effects on the cloud's ability to service its current workload.

-   The above issue can be mitigated through the use of :doc:`Deferred service events <../howto/deferred-events>`.
+   The above issue can be mitigated through the use of :doc:`Deferred service events <deferred-events>`.
 If restarts are deferred, a client will nonetheless experience a slight delay (due to timeouts) if it tries to contact a non-existent node.